 Sell Your Car

-To vastly increase your chances of selling your vehicle quickly, make sure your WOF is less than one month old in the time of selling.
+To vastly increase your chances of selling your vehicle quickly, make sure your WOF is less than one month old at the time of selling.

 You can read up on the different methods of selling your car in New Zealand, as well as all the paperwork you must remember to do once the car has been sold in How to Sell Your Car in New Zealand.